ajsherrill2/README-Generator/Develop/README.md

 ```

-t
+npm run test
 ```

 ## Questions

-If you have any questions about the repo open an issue or contact me directly at t.
-You can find more of my work at [t](https://github.com/t/).
+If you have any questions about the repo open an issue or contact me directly at adamsherrill2@gmail.com.
+You can find more of my work at [ajsherrill18](https://github.com/ajsherrill18/).